How the Namibian Beetle Inspired Fog-harvesting Design

 In one of the world’s driest habitats, this beetle collects drinking water from early-morning coastal fog.
 Its back has alternating hydrophilic (water-attracting) bumps and hydrophobic (water-repelling) troughs.
 Fog droplets accumulate on the bumps, grow large enough to overcome adhesion, then roll down the troughs straight to the beetle’s mouth.

-In the language of biomimicry, this falls under the Process › Collect and store water category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Collect and store water category.

 The Design Principle